-Wan Chaofan was born in Gu’an, Hebei Province, China, in 1991, and graduated from Tokyo University of the Arts in 2021.
-His photographic works has been exhibited in Japan and China, including Totem Pole Photo Gallery, Xishuangbanna Foto Festival, and Ginza Canon Gallery.
+Wan Chaofan graduated from the Southwest University in Chongqing in 2013 and later moved to Tokyo to study at Meiji University, from which he graduated in 2017, and Tokyo University of the Arts, which he graduated from in 2021.
+His photographic work has been exhibited in Japan and China, including Totem Pole Photo Gallery, Xishuangbanna Foto Festival, and Ginza Canon Gallery.
 Wan Chaofan has received the Kawaba New-Nature Photo Award and 5th Canon Photographers Session for his photographic work.
-He is also the co-founder of the self-funded publishing label Stairs Press, which centers around promoting and working with Japanese and Chinese photographers.
+He is also the co-founder of the self-funded publishing label Stairs Press, while being a member at Totem Pole Photo Gallery in Tokyo.